liuyuisanai/RSA-for-object-detection/README.md

 ## Train Your Own Model

-This part will be released around the end of October, 2017.
+Still in progress, this part will be released later.

 ## FAQ